Nevertheless, our job is to figure something out.

-Data gathering will likely be an iterative process.
-At first, you won't know exactly what data you need.
-But as you flesh out your models and gain a better understanding of the problem, you will go back to the well several times and probably will end up getting data from other sources.
-These sources can include:
+Data gathering will likely be an iterative process; as you flesh out your models and gain a better understanding of the problem, you will likely search several times for data from sources like:

 In this example, we will stick to just the data professional survey.
 But if you want to take this further, a few additional data sources could be:

 Data cleansing is half the battle.
 That's the title, after all!

 Most of your time, you'll be a data plumber.

 General estimates that you will hear from data scientists is that they spend approximately 80% of their time cleaning data.
 If anything, this is an underestimation--based on my experiences, that number might be closer to 90%.

 Simply getting the data is a start, but there's a long journey ahead.

 After grabbing relevant-looking data sets, you will want to join them together to gain insight from the mashup of different data sets.
 Common join activities include: